 Flotte joined the medical school from the University of Florida, where he was the Nemours Eminent Scholar and chair of the Department of Pediatrics for the College of Medicine.
 Flotte received his undergraduate degree in the biological sciences from the University of New Orleans in 1982, and his medical degree from the Louisiana State University School of Medicine in 1986.
 After serving his residency in pediatrics at Johns Hopkins University, he completed a pediatric pulmonary fellowship and postdoctoral training in molecular virology there in 1992, before joining the Hopkins faculty for four years.

-In 1996, Flotte joined the faculty of the University of Florida and was appointed Associate Director of UF’s Powell Gene Therapy Center.
-In 2000, he was named Director of the Powell Center and founding Director of the newly established UF Genetics Institute, a cross-campus multidisciplinary unit encompassing gene therapy, human genetics, agricultural genetics and comparative genomics.
-In 2002, Flotte stepped down from these roles to accept the position of Chair of the Department of Pediatrics.
+In 1996, Flotte joined the faculty of the University of Florida and was appointed associate director of University of Florida’s Powell Gene Therapy Center.
+In 2000, he was named director of the Powell Center and founding director of the newly established University of Florida Genetics Institute, a cross-campus multidisciplinary unit encompassing gene therapy, human genetics, agricultural genetics and comparative genomics.
+In 2002, he stepped down from these roles to accept the position of chair of the Department of Pediatrics.